Images courtesy of Gloria Fulcher.

 Regiment: Royal Air Force Volunteer Reserve, 189 Squadron.

-Relatives Notified & Address: Son of Charles Frederick & Lucy Mary Alder.
+Relatives Notified & Address: Only son of Charles Frederick & Lucy Mary Alder.

 Father: Charles Frederick Alder, born November 1895, Camberwell, South London.